Antonio7098/elevate-core-api/docs/primitive_based_sr_plan.md

     *   **Deprecated:** `DueQuestionSet`, `FrontendReviewSubmission`, `QuestionSetStatsDetails`, and other SR-related `QuestionSet` types.

 *   **6.6 Testing Strategy**
-    *   **Unit Tests:** New tests for the "Today's Tasks" bucketing logic, the "Fixed-Interval v3" scheduling algorithm, and UEE ladder progression.
-Existing tests for services like `todaysTasks.service.ts` will be rewritten.
+    *   **Unit Tests:**
+        *   Three-bucket algorithm logic with edge cases (no data, ties, empty pools)
+        *   Fixed-Interval v3 scheduling algorithm with all review outcomes
+        *   UEE progression and mastery logic including rollback scenarios
+        *   Manual scheduling functionality and mode switching
+        *   Migration script validation with various data scenarios
+        *   Enhanced mastery logic with `lastAttemptCorrect` tracking
-    *   **Integration Tests:** New tests for the `/api/primitives/*` endpoints.
-Tests for deprecated review endpoints will be removed.
+    *   **Integration Tests:**
-    *   **End-to-End Tests:** A new E2E test scenario for the complete lifecycle of a primitive: creation from a document, appearing in "Today's Tasks", reviewing it, and tracking its progress and mastery over time.
+        *   All `/api/primitives/*` endpoint testing with success and error cases
+        *   Cross-service integration (primitive ↔ algorithm ↔ API)
+        *   Authentication and authorization flows for new endpoints
+        *   Error handling and edge cases (malformed requests, missing data)
+        *   Deprecated endpoint behavior (410 Gone responses)
+    *   **End-to-End Tests:**
+        *   Complete primitive lifecycle: AI generation → Today's Tasks → Review → Progress tracking
+        *   Multi-user scenarios and data isolation verification
+        *   Performance testing for daily task generation with large datasets
+        *   Migration script testing with rollback scenarios on staging environment
+        *   UEE progression across multiple review sessions

 *   **6.7 Data Migration Strategy**
-    *   A one-time migration script (`scripts/migrate-sr-data.ts`) will be created.
+    *   A one-time migration script (`scripts/migrate-to-primitive-sr.ts`) will be created.
-    *   **Logic:**
+    *   **Enhanced Migration Logic:**
+        1. Create test database backup before migration
-        1. Iterate through each `QuestionSet` that has `isTracked = true`.
+        2. Iterate through each `QuestionSet` that has `isTracked = true`
+        3. Handle `QuestionSet` with `isTracked = false` (skip or archive as needed)
-        2. For each such `QuestionSet`, create one `KnowledgePrimitive`.
+        4. For each tracked `QuestionSet`, create one `KnowledgePrimitive`
-        3. For each `Question` in the set, create a corresponding `MasteryCriterion`, linking it to the new primitive.
+        5. For each `Question` in the set, create a corresponding `MasteryCriterion`, linking it to the new primitive
-        4. Create a `UserPrimitiveProgress` record from the `QuestionSet`'s SR data (`nextReviewAt`, `lastReviewedAt`, etc.).
+        6. Create a `UserPrimitiveProgress` record from the `QuestionSet`'s SR data
-        5. Analyze `UserQuestionAnswer` history to populate `UserCriterionMastery` records.
+        7. Populate `lastAttemptCorrect` based on `UserQuestionAnswer` history analysis
+        8. Set appropriate `schedulingMode` based on existing manual overrides
+        9. Initialize `currentIntervalStep` based on existing `currentIntervalDays`
+        10. Validate foreign key relationships post-migration
+        11. Handle orphaned Questions and incomplete data gracefully
+    *   **Rollback Strategy:**
+        *   Maintain backup of pre-migration state with verification
+        *   Create rollback script that can restore previous schema
+        *   Test rollback process on staging environment thoroughly
+        *   Document rollback procedures for production use
+        *   Implement partial rollback capability for failed migrations
+    *   **Migration Verification:**
+        *   Create migration verification tests to ensure data integrity
+        *   Validate that all tracked QuestionSets have corresponding primitives
+        *   Ensure user progress data is accurately transferred
-    *   **Rollback:** A database backup must be performed before running the script.
-The script should be designed to be runnable multiple times on a staging environment for verification.
+        *   Test migration script multiple times on staging with various data scenarios

 *   **6.8 Frontend Impact (Brief Mention)**
     *   The frontend will need significant updates.
 This includes creating new UI components for displaying primitive-based tasks, review interfaces, and progress visualizations.
 All data fetching logic related to spaced repetition will need to be pointed to the new `/api/primitives/*` endpoints.
 This is a major change that will require coordinated effort with the frontend team.

+*   **6.9 Performance and Monitoring Considerations**
+    *   **Database Optimization:**
+        *   Add indexes on `UserPrimitiveProgress.nextReviewAt` and `userId` for efficient due date queries
+        *   Index `UserCriterionMastery.userId` and `criterionId` for fast mastery lookups
+        *   Consider composite indexes for complex daily task queries (userId, nextReviewAt, isTracking)
+        *   Monitor query performance for three-bucket algorithm with large user datasets
+    *   **Caching Strategy:**
+        *   Cache daily task results for repeated requests within same session
+        *   Cache primitive mastery status for quick UEE level progression checks
+        *   Implement query result caching for expensive operations (user stats, progress summaries)
+        *   Consider Redis or in-memory caching for frequently accessed primitive data
+    *   **Monitoring and Metrics:**
+        *   Track daily task generation performance and identify bottlenecks
+        *   Monitor primitive review completion rates and user engagement metrics
+        *   Alert on migration script execution issues and data inconsistencies
+        *   Log deprecated endpoint usage for systematic sunset planning
+        *   Monitor database performance impact of new query patterns
+        *   Track UEE progression rates and mastery achievement statistics